Crete Travel Blog: Crete’s Raki or Tsikoudia

-A glass of Cretan Culture, hospitality in a Glass
+A glass of Cretan culture, hospitality in a glass

-There is always a glass of raki when Cretans welcome guests.
-It is on the table when locals have long conversations in traditional tavernas.
-Originally named Tsikoudia, it was given the name of Raki during the Turkish occupation.
-They use both names, but the raki still served in Turkey (which is very popular among the Turkish people) has a different taste, resembling more the Greek ouzo than the Cretan spirit.
+Its local name is, in fact, Tsikoudia, it got the name of Raki during the Turkish occupation.
+In Crete, they use both names, but the raki served in Turkey (very popular among the Turkish) has a different taste.
+As a matter of fact, it resembles more the Greek ouzo than the Cretan spirit.

 Between October and November, raki distillation is a cultural moment of family celebration, as a Cretan friend once told me: There is a big party the night we taste the first glass of the season.
 Everyone is happy, the elder and the young gather, drink, eat and dance until the next day.

-The cauldron has 3 parts: the pot, the lid and the pipe to transfer the steam.
+The cauldron has 3 parts: the pot, the lid, and the pipe to transfer the steam.
 The producer puts the pomace in the cauldron with water and lights a fire to make it simmer.
 The fire isn’t too strong so as not to burn the pomace.
 Yet a fire that’s too low wouldn’t be enough.

-More than a drink
+Cretan Raki / Tsikoudia: More than a drink

-Don’t be surprised if he joins you for a toast at the joyful shout of Gia Mas (Γεια μας!), “for your health”, the Greek “cheers”.
+Don’t be surprised if he joins you for a toast at the joyful shout of Gia Mas (Γεια μας!), “to your health”, the Greek “cheers”.
 This is how they express their gratitude for your visit, offering it as a complimentary aperitif with fruits and sweets after the meal.